Estimated reading time: 8 minutes

 Investing with Your Employer-Sponsored Qualified Retirement Plan

 The most common way people leave free money on the table is by not participating in their employer’s 401(k) plan, especially if the 401(k) plan offers a company match!
 Don’t be this person!
-According to the Financial Industry Regulatory Authority (FINRA), workers are letting approximately $24 billion in their company match slip through their fingers each year.
+According to the Financial Industry Regulatory Authority (FINRA), taking full advantage of the match literally doubles your savings, even assuming no increase in the value of your investments.

 Why is it so important that you don’t leave those company match funds on the table?
 Let’s do the math — say your company match is 4%.
 If you contribute 4% (pre-tax) from your paycheck into your 401(k) account, your company will match your contribution up to your 4% contribution!
 You’re doubling your investment, and this, ladies, is what we call FREE MONEY!